fran0324/Neuro-240-Project/README.md

 ## Code

 The code was mainly my work using functions already established in the field.
-It is available as three files: each one for each model.
-In each file there is the entire code I run (separated in different cell boxes) with inputs and outputs of the models, so it is possible to see the results.
+It is available as three files: one for each model.
+In every file there is the  code I run for that model (separated in different cell boxes) with inputs and outputs of the models.
 The codespace used was google colab.
 ##  Metrics

 - **Pixel Accuracy**